 - You received the wrong medication for your condition

-- There were issues during childbirth that caused birth injuries to the mother and/or child
+- There were issues during childbirth that caused birth injury to the mother and/or child

 These are just some examples of the possible reasons why someone would want to start a clinical negligence claim against the NHS.
 Regardless of the exact circumstances, there are a few key questions that need to be answered to determine if a claim against the NHS has a realistic chance of success.

-- Did your injury/illness occur due to the NHS breaching the duty of care is owed to you?
+- Did your injury/illness occur due to the NHS breaching the duty of care it owed to you?